 Keeping documents up to date, choosing the right structures and stating your aims clearly makes a legacy work across generations.
 To learn practical next steps, see how we help to protect your family’s future.

-estate planning for high net worth individuals uk: the key challenges you must plan around
+Estate planning for high net worth individuals UK: the key challenges you must plan around

 Complex structures and illiquid assets that are hard to “split”